TomDonoghue/SIMparam/notebooks/README.md

 ### 02-MultiPeakSims

-This notebook explores how FOOOF performs on simulations with multiple peak.
+This notebook explores how FOOOF performs on simulations with multiple peaks.

 ### 03-KneeSims

-This notebook explores how FOOOF performs on simulations with a knee.
+This notebook explores how FOOOF performs on simulations with a knee (a bend in the aperiodic component).

 ### 04-ModelViolations-Aperiodic